vaconingham/flow/README.md

 6. You may test the command by running `python manage.py flows/samples/d0010.txt`
 7. Run `python manage.py runserver` and visit the Django admin console to verify the entries have been created.

+ATTENTION: You will need to create environment variables with a SECRET_KEY, or manually change the SECRET_KEY in the settings file to test the project.

 ### Outstading work